dochy-ksti/munyorunyoru/readme.md

 ## Direct Conversion

-This document is already too long as a readme, but there are still many things that have not been explained enough.
+This document is already too long for a readme, but there are still many things that have not been explained enough.
 Please read if you don’t mind.

 The above is the most general usage of this library, but sometimes you can get your work done without converting Munyo to your own Rust data structure.
 [Converting to HTML is one of them](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample4).